piermafrost/GEOCLIM5_sulf/README.md

 newly defined units.
 The rule for converting variable into the reference unit is 'ref_unit_var = factor\*var + offset'.

 ### Generate oceanic temperature ascii input file from GCM outputs
-This is still experimental, but the Python file 'make_oceanic_input.py' in 'preproc/python/' is meant to read oceanic temperature from GCM netCDF output for each CO2 level, as well as the ocean grid definition (ie, longitude, latitude and depth), average the temperature on GEOCLIM
-(COMBINE) oceanic boxes and generate a ascii input file readable by the model (1 CO2 level per row, CO2 value + boxes temperature on each column).
+The Python script 'make_oceanic_input.py' in 'preproc/python/' read oceanic temperature from GCM netCDF output, and computes geometric definition of each oceanixc basin (volume, top surface, sedimentary surface), the average temperature on each basin, and the water flux exchanges between the basin.
+It handles curvilinear grid (common for ocean modules in GCM), and needs the grid information (nav_lon, nav_lat, depth, horizontal and vertical areas of grid cells...)
+This computation is done for each climatic parameter combination. *The order in which those combinations are given to the Python script must be the same order in which they are stated in config/GCM_input_conditions*.
+This script generates the input files readable by GEOCLIM ("GCM_oceanic_temp.dat", "oce_surf.dat", "surf_sedi.dat", "oce_vol.dat", and
-See description in the Python file.
+"exchange_2.dat").
+See description in the Python file for more information.

 ### Other boundary conditions
 ##### Note on climatology average